 In her free time, Alejandra likes to take road trips and explore the many beautiful regions of the United States.
 Her goal is to see all 50 states by the age of 50!
 Her hobbies include crafting, hiking and cooking vegan meals.
 She also loves to spend time with her husband, her family, and her friends.
 One of her favorite quotes is “You miss 100% of the shots you don’t take” because she believes in making the best of every opportunity.

-Dean Inman, Dean of Enrollment Services
+Dean Inman, Director of Enrollment Services

 ECC 258 (located in Student Services)